ThomasPfuhl/gdm/README.md

     php artisan db:seed --class=ProjectsTableSeeder

 ## Frontend
-Assuming the subdomain pmd, point your browser to ``http://pmd.mfn-berlin.de``
+If you use docker, point your browser to ``http://172.17.0.2`` or some similar IP.

 ## Backend
 - point your browser to ``http://172.17.0.2/auth/login``,